राम

 तैसें नव्हे नाम सर्व मार्गा वरिष्ठ | तेथें कांहीं कष्ट न लगती || २ ||

-Not so with the Name - it is supreme among all paths.
-There, no effort is required.
+Not so the Name; it is supreme among all paths, and there no effort is required.

 Dnyaneshwar makes his boldest claim.
-The Name is not like the other paths.
-It is not a simpler version of yoga or a shortcut through philosophy.
+The Name is unlike the other paths: not a simpler version of yoga, not a shortcut through philosophy.
 It is the supreme path, and the reason is disarming: no effort is needed.
 He says this not as someone unfamiliar with effort.
 He mastered every demanding discipline his tradition offered.
 And from the far side of that mastery, he tells you plainly: the Name carries its own power.
 You do not need to be good enough for it.
 It is already good enough for you.

 If you have been beating yourself up for not sustaining your practice, for not being disciplined enough, for failing at meditation again this morning, this verse is medicine.
 Dnyaneshwar is not offering a consolation prize for those who cannot manage the real thing.
 He is pointing at the real thing.
-The supreme path is not the hardest path.
-It is the simplest.
-And its simplicity is not a compromise.
-It is the sign of grace.
+The supreme path is the simplest, not the hardest.
+And its simplicity is not a compromise but the sign of grace.

 Read full commentary